sivkri/GeneExpression-MachineLearning/README.md

+# GeneExpression-MachineLearning

 ## Overview
 This project applies **machine learning** techniques to analyze **gene expression data** under different experimental conditions.
 Using **logistic regression** and **random forest classifiers**, we identify genes differentially expressed due to **HuR knockout (ELAVL1 deletion)** and **Eltrombopag (E20) drug treatment**.

+Additionally, a **Streamlit web application** is integrated to provide an **interactive visualization** of the results.

 ## Citation
 If you use this dataset or findings, please cite the following study: